Last reviewed 24 November 2020

 In the early stages of the pandemic care homes were advised to carry out risk assessments and review existing visiting policies.
 As the pandemic spread providers were told to suspend all visiting except in end of life situations.
 This was effective in reducing the risk of visitors bringing infection into homes.
 However, it was acknowledged that it was hard on residents as being cut off from visits from friends and family has a considerable psychological impact.

-The guidance relaxes the “no visits” position but on the basis that the first priority is still to prevent infections from entering homes.
-It states that visits should still be restricted and alternatives, such as keeping in touch through online video links, should be pursued wherever possible.
-However, to these alternatives a limited number of face-to-face visits can be added as long as appropriate risk mitigation arrangements are in place based upon “dynamic” risk assessments.
+As virus transmission rates decreased and the first lockdown was eased, new guidance for care homes relaxed the “no visits” position but on the basis that the first priority is still to prevent infections from entering homes.
+Public Health England advised that visits should still be restricted and alternatives, such as keeping in touch through online video links, should be pursued wherever possible.
+However, to these alternatives a limited number of face-to-face visits could be added as long as appropriate risk mitigation arrangements were in place based upon “dynamic” risk assessments and advice about local transmission rates from directors of public health.

 Suggested risk reduction measures include the following.

-Visitors should be limited to a single constant visitor per resident, wherever possible.
+Visitors should be limited to a single constant visitor per resident, wherever possible, with an absolute maximum of two constant visitors per resident.

 Homes should have an arrangement for booking appointments for visitors – ad hoc visits should not be allowed.